dieuwkehupkes/dieuwkehupkes.github.io/index.md

 ## News

+- August 29, 2020 -- Jelle Zuidema and I were interviewed by Trouw, the resulting two page (!) [article](Trouw-29-08-2020-article.pdf) appeared today!

 - July 9, 2020 -- Check out this nice <a href="https://resources.illc.uva.nl/illc-blog/lightening-up-the-black-box/">blog post</a> that <a href="https://resources.illc.uva.nl/illc-blog/lightening-up-the-black-box/" target="_blank">Iris Proff</a> wrote about me and my research!